linvsky/Enterpark/ReadMe.txt

-User Guide for Enterpark (Enter Interpark)
+User Guide of Enterpark (Enter Interpark)

 1. Install Python3
-     You can download from https://www.python.org/downloads/release/python-381/
+     You can download Python3 from https://www.python.org/downloads/release/python-381/

-2. Install dependent Python packages by executing this command: pip install simplejson requests beautifulsoup4 aliyun-python-sdk-core boto3 lxml
+2. Install dependent Python packages by executing this command: pip3 install simplejson requests beautifulsoup4 aliyun-python-sdk-core boto3 lxml *If pip3 not found then try pip instead

+3. Open InterparkParameters.json
-3. Modify IgnoredGoodsCode in InterparkParameters.json to choose which tickets you are not interested in
+     Modify IgnoredGoodsCode to define which tickets you are not interested in

 4. Open AccountSettings.json
      4.1 Modify EmailReceivers and SMSReceivers
      4.2 Modify EmailAccount with your Email account info 4.3 Modify AliyunAccount with your Aliyun account info (you may need to register Aliyun in advance)

-5. Run Enterpark by executing this command:
+5. Run Enterpark in background by executing this command:
      Windows:
+       cd <directory of Enterpark>
-       python3 program.py
+       start /b python3 program.py
      Linux:
        cd <directory of Enterpark>
        nohup python3 program.py > /dev/null 2>&1 &
+     *If python3 not found then try python instead

+Development Plan of Enterpark

+1. Asynchronously send SMS and Email
+2. Identify the transaction by scalper and do not notify on that action
+3. Login feature
+4. Auto order feature

+Mechanism of getting tickets status from Enterpark

 Base URL:
 http://ticket.globalinterpark.com/Global/Play/Goods/GoodsInfoXml.asp

 # Step 1
 # Input:	GoodsCode, PlaceCode, LanguageType